Trip Info

 - Capture a mesmerizing close-up view of the sunrise over Mount Everest from Gokyo Ri.

-The Gokyo Lakes Trek is for those who like to walk in the Everest region without the physical strain of reaching the Everest Base Camp or crossing the surrounding high passes.
-It will be suitable for travelers who want to try something new in the Everest region.
+Fainal conclusion; The Gokyo Lake trek is for those who like to walk close to the Everest region without the physical strain of crossing the high cliffs of the Everest Base Camp and want to enjoy the Himalayan views.
+For that, this Gokyo Lake trek is perfect for travelers who want to try something new in the Everest region.
+Absolutely!
+This Gokyo Lake trek offers an unforgettable blend of spectacular natural scenery and cultural immersion, making it a truly remarkable adventure.

-14-day Gokyo Lake and Gokyo Ri Trek Itinerary
+14-Day Gokyo Lake - Gokyo Ri Trek Itinerary

 In the morning, you visit two UNESCO World Heritage Sites, Boudhanath and Pashupatinath, as part of a guided sightseeing tour.
 The tour lasts approximately 3 to 4 hours.
 In the afternoon, you will be briefed about your upcoming adventure.
 If you have any doubts, check your equipment and visit the Swayambhunath Monkey Temple near your hotel.
 Spend the night in Kathmandu.